Doctor of Philosophy in Health Communication

 Howard University

-Finie Hunter-Richardson, PhD, MPH is an Assistant Professor and Director of Research in the Department of Community and Family Medicine at the Howard University College of Medicine.
+Finie Hunter-Richardson, PhD, MPH is a tenure-track Assistant Professor and Director of Research in the Department of Community and Family Medicine at the Howard University College of Medicine.
 Dr. Richardson has a broad background in public health and a specialization in health communication.
 Her professional background merges more than 15 years of translational and community-engaged research conducted in medically underserved communities.
-Dr. Richardson’s research interest are investigations examining correlates of health literacy, faith, and social determinants of health impacting cancer disparities, particularly colorectal cancer.
+Dr. Richardson’s research interests are investigations examining correlates of health literacy, faith, and social determinants of health impacting cancer disparities, particularly colorectal cancer.

 She has implemented projects that developed culturally and linguistically appropriate interventions using community-based participatory research (CBPR) to improve health outcomes, particularly chronic disease, substance use disorder, and cancer prevention among low-literacy minority populations.
 Most recently, she has contributed to projects that conduct informative interviews and focus groups to explore the role of faith-based institutions/leaders to promote COVID-19 testing, plasma donation, and vaccine trial participation for urban minority populations in the District of Columbia.